raplonu/toto/README.md

 This command will build the library and the python wrapper module inside `build/<wheel_tag>` and install it at the venv level.

 Note: Be careful, despite build the package in a persistent directory, you cannot reuse the content to perform incremental build.
 To do so, see the editable section.

+#### I did not see conan here !

+That is correct, while building or installing the python package, we do not call `conan install` beforehand.
+The reason is that dependencies are built based on a profile.
+When calling `conan install`, `conan` will either get the default profile of the user provided one.
+But when building the C++ module, we want to let `scikit` providing it.
+That is why we are using `conan_provider.cmake`.
+This cmake script will deduce the profile based on `cmake` arguments provided by scikit at configure time thus avoiding incompatibility issues.

 ## Editable